Table of Contents

 Ticks and parasites

-Taking your bearded dragon outside increases the risk of exposure to parasites. this is mainly because beaded dragons check out their environment with their tongues.
+Taking your bearded dragon outside increases the risk of exposure to parasites. this is mainly because bearded dragons check out their environment with their tongues.
 Increasing the risk of ingesting nasties.
 Do not let this deter you from taking your beaded dragon outside but your beardie should have regular fecal checks.
 Deworming may be required.

 Ticks and mites can be picked up from outside, they are easily transferred from one bearded dragon to another.
 Ticks and mites can be seen moving between the scales and fold of skin.
 Treatment will require anti parasitic medication either applied to the skin or orally – be advised by your vet.
 After treatment the vivarium will require a thorough disinfection to prevent re-infestation.